Sacred Places Near Me

 History & Structure

-The original church was commissioned by Emperor Constantine and his mother Helena around 326-339 CE.
-This made it one of the first churches ever built.
+The original church was commissioned by Emperor Constantine and his mother Helena around 326–339 CE, making it one of the first churches ever built.

 It largely survived the Samaritan revolt of 529 CE that destroyed many churches.
 Emperor Justinian rebuilt and expanded it in the 6th century — this structure largely remains today.

 The church famously survived the Persian invasion of 614 CE.
-According to tradition, the Persians spared the church because they saw a mosaic depicting the Magi (Wise Men) wearing Persian dress and recognized them as fellow countrymen.
+According to tradition, the Persians spared it because they saw a mosaic depicting the Magi (Wise Men) wearing Persian dress and recognized them as fellow countrymen.